-Treatment can’t cure your psoriasis, but it can relieve your symptoms for a while.
-And you don't have just one or two options.
-There are many ways to treat psoriasis, and you can combine treatments.
+Although you can’t cure psoriasis, there are ways to ease its symptoms, and you don't have just one or two options.
+There are many ways to treat it.
+You can even combine some of them.
 So if one thing doesn't work, something else likely will.

 You and your doctor will decide on a treatment plan based on:

-Alternative Medicine for Psoriasis
+Alternative Medicine for Psoriasis?